INTRODUCTION TO CENTROPHENOXINE

 - Provide antioxidant defense –this protects neurons against oxidative damage

-DMEA not only ensures that learning, recall, and quick thinking is maintained it also works to reverse the damage.
-Of course, our own bodies will usually make enough DMAE on its own, but with advancing age, this ability reduces, and we make less and less of it.
+DMEA not only ensures that learning, recall, and quick thinking are maintained it also works to reverse the damage.
+Of course, our own bodies will usually make enough DMAE on their own, but with advancing age, this ability reduces, and we make less and less of it.

 Eventually, the absence of DMAE will lead to accumulating damage to the brain, and we start to have diseases like dementia and Alzheimer’s disease.

 Centrophenoxine supplements can noticeably restore your previous cognitive performance and health.
 It can also prevent further damage.

 Centrophenoxine comes in either powder form or capsules.

 - For medical use by older people to remove lipofuscin – 250 mg in 3 to 6 doses

 - For younger people looking to improve brain health and elevate cognition – 250 mg taken in 1 to 3 doses